ChanChunKitHKUST/chanchunkithkust.github.io/_pages/about.md

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am ChunKit Chan, a Ph.D. student from the [Computer Science and Engineering(CSE)](https://cse.hkust.edu.hk/) department at [the Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/zh-hant), funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award and supervised by [Prof. Yangqiu Song](https://cse.hkust.edu.hk/~yqsong/).
 Previously, I received an MPhil degree in CSE from HKUST in 2021-2023, also supervised by [Prof. Yangqiu Song](https://cse.hkust.edu.hk/~yqsong/) and a Master's degree in Big Data and Technology from HKUST in 2021.
 From 2022 to 2024, I worked as a research intern at the NVIDIA AI Technology Center.
 Now, I work as an Applied Scientist Intern at Amazon in Palo Alto.

-##### Research Interests
+##### **Research Interests**

 ###### **Theory of Mind and Mental World Modeling in Large Language Models**

-Investigating how LLMs can develop understanding of others' mental states (Belief, Desire, and Intention), while constructing rich internal representations of subjective mental worlds.
+Investigating how LLMs can develop an understanding of others' mental states (Belief, Desire, and Intention), while constructing rich internal representations of subjective mental worlds.

 ###### **Emergent Reasoning Capabilities in LLMs Through Reinforcement Learning**